tjshiu/Computer-Science-Topics/Ruby/Rails/REAME.md

 * __NULL Values__ Value which is not known or unavailable is called NULL value.
 Represented by blank space.

 There may be constraints on the relational model, such as name cannot be null.

+__RDBMS (Relational Database Managmeent System)__ Helps us access our relational model and the information.
+There are many different versions such as PostgreSQL and SQLite3.
+Interactions are similiar for all of them, but what's different is what's going on under the hood.

+__SQLite3__ - When you are limited to how much memory can be stored, SQLite3 is great for space.
+It is light weight and serverless.
+It's great for mobile phones.
+It's not great for production web applications.
+The entire databse is stored in a file.
+It can't handle multiple requests.

+__Data Definition Language__ - describes structure of tables and where we build our tables.
+We can __create__ a table and __drop__ a table.

+__Data Manipulation Language__ - allows us to add/edit/delete data in the table.
+Such as SELECT, INSERT, UPDATE, DELETE.